An Introduction

 Alaster Slate

-His parents had a sort of friendly rivalry with another family, the Slates, and the Slates had a son of their own named Alaster, though he was around six years older than Masakii and had the general disposition of a small shaking dog.
-An academically gifted small shaking dog.
-The mother, Parvati, and Tsubaki were constantly trying to one-up each other (but liked the other enough that Tsubaki wasn’t going to, like, kill or ruin her), and this eventually spread to their sons who were more or less forced into competition with each other to see whose was superior.
-Since Alaster was significantly older, Masakii was mostly competing against his old test scores that were intimidatingly near perfect in mostl subjects (literature being the exception), and his already homework heavy tutoring sessions increased even further because he was Not Allowed To Lose.
+His parents had a sort of friendly rivalry with another family, the Slates, and the Slates had a son of their own named Alaster, though he was around six years older than Masakii and had the general disposition of a small, shaking dog.
+An academically gifted small, shaking dog.
+The mother, Parvati, and Tsubaki were constantly trying to one-up each other (but also liked the other enough that Tsubaki wasn’t going to, like, kill or ruin her), and this eventually spread to their sons, who were more or less forced into competition with each other to see whose child was superior.
+Since Alaster was significantly older, Masakii was mostly competing against his old test scores that were intimidatingly near perfect in most subjects (literature being the exception), and his already intensive tutoring sessions increased even further because he was Not Allowed To Lose.

-Unfortunately, being banned from losing did not actually stop him from losing, and no matter how much Masakii studied, his test scores were always slightly less than Alaster’s, and anytime he managed a perfect score, Alaster had done that already as well.
+Unfortunately, being banned from losing did not actually stop him from losing, and no matter how much Masakii studied, his test scores were either always slightly less than Alaster’s, or they had both scored perfectly, deflating any pride that could have otherwise been gleaned from that.
 Feeling himself plateauing and beginning to stress about receiving anymore of his mother’s lectures about his failures and wasting his potential as a Treven, Masakii realized he had to change tactics.
 While Alaster could maybe possibly potentially perhaps be considered smarter than him, he was a mess when it came to social interactions and spent most of his time at the frequent galas and parties the upper echelon were constantly throwing hiding in corners or lingering by the snack table.
-It is probably not called a snack table at fancy parties but I don’t have internet right now to google this so it’s a snack table.
+It is probably not called a snack table at fancy parties, but I don’t have internet right now to google this so it’s a snack table.
 Anyway!
-If he couldn’t beat Alaster academically, he could at least ruin him socially to make himself look better since he can at least conduct himself properly in public, and maybe that would be enough to rattle Alaster into scoring worse as well.
-Please keep in mind he’s like, seven at this point so Alaster would be thirteen.
+If he couldn’t beat Alaster academically, he could at least ruin him socially to make himself look better, and maybe that would be enough to rattle Alaster into scoring worse as well.
+Please keep in mind he’s like, seven at this point so he’s effectively bullying a thirteen year old while looking like a particularly smug baby.

 After a couple years, Alaster, now fifteen, had a breakdown somewhere that Masakii was never able to learn the details of, but was apparently severe enough that his parents had finally had enough and sent him to an institute to deal with his ghost problem, effectively disowning him in the process.
 This was hilarious to Masakii until it dawned on him that his parents might do the same if he continued to under-perform for them as well.
 It was much less funny after that.
-But on the bright side, this meant there was only two more years of Alaster’s wretched test scores to deal with and, in the meantime, Masakii made a point to visit him at the institute so he could lie about how much better he was doing now.
-Alaster didn’t believe him of course, but whatever, it’s not like he could prove it, and if he became rude about it, then Masakii could rub in his face that he was his only visitor and that always seemed to get under his skin, so he won either way!
-Four years later, a nineteen year old Alaster made a baffling and violent escape that should not have been possible, and Masakii was never able to figure out what happened there either, which was frustrating on several levels for him since he’d been obsessed with him for around half a decade and then he was just completely off the radar.
+But on the bright side, this meant there was only two more years of Alaster’s wretched test scores to contend with and, in the meantime, Masakii made a point to visit him at the institute so he could lie about how much better he was doing now.
+Alaster didn’t believe him of course, but whatever, it’s not like he could prove it and, if he became rude about it, then Masakii could rub in his face that he was his only visitor and that always seemed to get under his skin.
+He won either way!
+Four years later, a nineteen year old Alaster made a baffling and violent escape that should not have been possible, and Masakii was never able to learn the truth of what had happened, which was frustrating on several levels since he’d been obsessed with him for over half a decade at this point and then he was just completely off the radar.
 At least he was gone?

 Kidnapping

-His captors, four of them total, brought him to some abandoned farm in the countryside near a forest and unceremoniously dumped him inside, only ungagging him later to give them his parent’s number and demand a ransom for his return in however many pieces it was required to get the full sum they wanted.
+His captors, four of them total, brought him to some abandoned farm in the countryside near a forest and unceremoniously dumped him inside the decrepit farmhouse, only ungagging him later to give them his parent’s number so they could demand a ransom for his return in however many pieces as required to get the full sum they wanted.
 Masakii did attempt not tell them anything and demand they let him go, do they know who his parents are (obviously), and etc etc, but, uhhhh, he has no pain tolerance.
 He very, very quickly became more compliant with some Gentle Persuasion and told them whatever they needed with no further objections or defiant comments.

 Thankfully, these were just normal mortals and had no idea how thoroughly wrists need to be bound to prevent enough movement to cast magic.
-That night, after three of them had fallen asleep with only one to keep watch, Masakii managed to move his hands enough to raise a rat skeleton to chew through his bonds out of view of his captors.
+That night, after three of them had fallen asleep with only one standing watch, Masakii managed to move his hands enough to raise a rat skeleton to chew through his bonds out of view of his captors.
 While Masakii was careful not to move too much or make any noise that would attract their attention, the noise outside certainly did.
 It turns out it’s common practice for farmers to bury deceased dogs on their land and forests have some exciting remains in them as well.
 When the one on watch went outside to check what it was, shutting the door behind him to Masakii’s dismay, he was promptly mauled by skeletal dogs, foxes, and whatever else could be summoned in a hurry.
-The others jumped to their feet, very suddenly awake, and either grabbing their guns or whatever they could snatch in a hurry as they tried to figure out what was happening.
-Masakii tried to use this opportunity to run for it, but, unfortunately, did not make it far with how bruised his ribs were especially, and one of the captors had enough presence of mind to grab him.
+The others jumped to their feet, jolted awake by their companion’s screams, and grabbed their guns or whatever they could snatch in a hurry as they tried to figure out what was happening.
+Masakii tried to use this opportunity to run for it, but, unfortunately, did not make it far with how bruised his ribs were, and one of the captors had enough presence of mind to grab him.
 And then the door broke down.

-The fight did not last that long considering bullets aren’t particularly effective against the undead and, with how severely Masakii was freaking out, his only order was the phrase “kill them” repeatedly.
-Unfortunately, the one who had grabbed him had his grip in a panicked death hold and he was dragged in, the scuffle resulting in a giant gash across his forehead at he barely even registered until it was all over and there was blood dripping over his eyebrows.
-He gazed upong his really cool handiwork of several mutilated bodies that were barely distinguishable as people (furries) at this point and passed out cold.
+The fight against the undead creatures did not last that long considering bullets aren’t particularly effective against the undead and, with how severely Masakii was panicking, his only order was the phrase “kill them” over and over again.
+Unfortunately, the one who had grabbed him had his arm in a panicked death hold and Masakii was dragged into the scuffle, resulting in a giant gash across his forehead that he barely even registered until it was all over and there was blood dripping over his eyebrows.
+He gazed upon his really cool handiwork of several mutilated bodies that were barely distinguishable as people (furries) at this point and passed out cold.

-When he awoke again, he was in his bed, alone but bandaged up and in clean clothes.
+When he awoke again, he was in his bed alone but bandaged up and in clean clothes.
 Everything was sore and his head especially hurt, but soon the family physician realized he woke up and provided both pills and the explanation of how his parents had been able to track the call and found him unconscious in the farmhouse.
-They had already disposed of all the bodies and any evidence the kidnapping had ever occurred and that was the end of story.
+They had already disposed of all the bodies and any evidence that the kidnapping had ever occurred and that was the end of story.
 If anyone asked (as they certainly would), there was cover story about a car crash to explain his injuries and recovery period.
-Masakii was a little touched his parents had bothered returning home early from their trip to see him but it didn’t last particularly long considering how furious they were, especially considering none of it would have happened if hadn’t left the mansion without their permission in the first place.
+Masakii was a little touched his parents had bothered returning home early from their trip to see him, but it didn’t last particularly long considering how furious they were, especially, as it was repeatedly pointed out, about how none of this would have happened if he hadn’t left the mansion without their permission in the first place.
 This more or less cemented Tsubaki’s opinion that he was beyond salvaging and gave up on him ever reaching the standards of their family.

-The fun didn’t end there, however.
-Masakii was deeply traumatized by what had happened and was unable to even leave him room for several days until his parent’s servants quite literally dragged him out because he had spent enough time moping and needed to get his act together before anyone started questioning the story.
+Even after the physician declared he was good to go (the official verbiage, of course), Masakii was deeply traumatized by what had happened and was unable to even leave him room without his anxiety spiking.
+After a couple days worth of excuses as to why he needed to stay in his room, his parent’s servants quite literally dragged him out since he had spent quite enough time moping and needed to get his act together before anyone started questioning the story.
 He did try to comply, but he could no longer see anything in the same light.
-Instead, every interaction began to feel like they were searching for a weakness or trying to find a weakness to exploit and every compliment was an attempt to lower his guard.
-It was at this point that instead of just spreading rumors and ruining reputations out of petty disputes that he became actively vindictive and vengeful in the name of preemptive self-defense.
-Masakii already had existing ties to Less Savory pursuits due to his family being what they were, but this was the first time he starting paying more attention to the more underhanded tactics happening around him and figuring out how to use them for himself.
-Eventually blackmail and planting evidence would be his favorites, and he found ruining other peoples (furries) lives was actually very cathartic whenever his own felt like it was spiraling out of control.
-They deserved it anyway for insulting him, or plotting against him, or trying to use him to get to his parents, or whatever else they were trying to do since there really wasn’t a shortage with how many grudges there were against his family (and also him specifically at this point since this was moving beyond his usual pettiness).
-Anyway, the point is that it was definitely all justified since they were going to do something worse to him if he didn’t do it first.
-And if he happened to gain a significant amount of money from doing so, it was only happenstance.
+Instead, every interaction began to feel like the other person (furry) was searching for a weakness to exploit and every compliment was an attempt to lower his guard.
+It was at this point that instead of simply spreading rumors and ruining reputations out of petty disputes, he became actively vindictive and vengeful in the name of preemptive self-defense.
+Masakii already had existing ties to Less Savory pursuits due to his family being what they were, but this was the first time he starting paying closer attention to the more underhanded tactics happening around him and figuring out how to use them for himself.
+Over the years, blackmail and planting/forging evidence would become his favorites, and he found ruining other peoples (furries) lives was actually very cathartic whenever his own felt like it was spiraling out of control.
+They deserved it anyway for insulting him, or plotting against him, or trying to use him to get to his parents, or whatever else his very healthy brain decided they were trying to do.
+To be fair, a number of the perceived threats were likely real considering there really wasn’t a shortage of grudges against his family (and now also him specifically).
+Anyway, the point is that it was definitely all justified since they were going to do something worse to him if he didn’t do it first, and if he happened to gain a significant amount of money from doing so, it was only happenstance.
+But we’re getting a little ahead of ourselves.

 Lucille